jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 In this example we chose `width = 190` and `height = 190`.
 The variable `data_path_benign` includes the path, where you get the original (benign) images from.
 The variable `images_benign` contains a list of all images in this folder, so we can access them at once and do not have to access every image individually.
 To resize the images we have to load them with `Image.open()`, resize them with `resize()` and in the end save them in the desired folder with `save()`.

-Make sure, you also repeat this process for the directories with the malignant and normal images before you continue.
+Make sure, you repeat this process for the directories with the malignant and normal images before you continue.

 ### Prepare dataset